General manager (gridiron football): College football

 In the 2020s, the introduction of name, image, and likeness (NIL) and professionalization of college athletics led schools to hire NFL-style general managers to oversee personnel and scouting departments separate from the role of athletic directors.
-They were introduced with recruiting and staff management as the focus, but evolved as NCAA transfer portal rules relaxed and became larger aspect of college roster building.
-Notable early hires include former NFL quarterback Andrew Luck, NFL executive Michael Lombardi, and NFL head coach Ron Rivera.
+They were introduced with recruiting and staff management as the focus, but evolved as NCAA transfer portal rules relaxed and became a larger aspect of college roster building.
+Notable early hires include former NFL quarterback Andrew Luck for his alma mater Stanford, former NFL executive Michael Lombardi for North Carolina, and former NFL head coach Ron Rivera for California.